mb4y4/JiyaadDishes/README.md

 1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/mb4y4/JiyaadDishes.git

-Navigate to the project directory:
+2. Navigate to the project directory:

-bash
-Copy code
 cd JiyaadDishes

-Run the application:
+3. Run the application:

-bash
-Copy code
 python Methods.py

-Usage
+## Usage

-Start the application by running Methods.py.
+1. Start the application by running `main.py`.
-Follow the on-screen instructions to manage the menu, process orders, and generate bills.
+2. Follow the on-screen instructions to manage the menu, process orders, and generate bills.
-At the end of each transaction, a bill will be displayed or printed for the customer.
+3. At the end of each transaction, a bill will be displayed or printed for the customer.

-Technologies Used
+## Technologies Used

-Python: The backend logic of the system is implemented in Python.
+- **Python**: The backend logic of the system is implemented in Python.
-CLI (Command Line Interface): The system is operated through a command-line interface.
+- **CLI (Command Line Interface)**: The system is operated through a command-line interface.
-No Database: This system does not utilize a database for simplicity purposes.
+- **No Database**: This system does not utilize a database for simplicity purposes.

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.